 The result of their efforts pours out into a thick, yet drinkable beverage that speaks to traditional yogurt lovers.
 I admit that yogurt isn’t my passion, and if I do consume it, I tend to prefer thick, spoonable varieties.
 Yet, this clean testing product with just the right amount of sweetness and tang has a smooth consistency that doesn’t shout “dairy-free” as so many vegan yogurts do.
 It’s also pretty darn tasty in smoothies.

-Thus far, I’ve only sampled the Original, but GrainDrops dairy-free probiotic beverage also comes in Wild Blueberry and Mango Ginger flavors.
-In terms of nutrition, each serving contains 20 billion live cultures plus prebiotic fibers (from grains and inulin) to feed their goodness.
-It is also low in fat (just 1 gram), has a fair amount of fiber and protein (3 grams each), and hits the sweetness factor just right, yet is surprisingly high in sugars (16 grams in the Original; 25 grams in the fruity flavors).
+Thus far, I’ve only sampled the Original.
+But GrainDrops dairy-free probiotic beverage also comes in Wild Blueberry and Mango Ginger flavors.
+In terms of nutrition, each serving contains 20 billion live cultures!
+Plus some prebiotic fibers (from grains and inulin) to feed their goodness.
+It is also low in fat (just 1 gram), has a fair amount of fiber and protein (3 grams each), and hits the sweetness factor just right.
+Although, it is surprisingly high in sugars (16 grams in the Original; 25 grams in the fruity flavors).
 I say surprisingly, as the only added sweetener in the Original GrainDrops dairy-free probiotic beverage is blue agave syrup, and it isn’t that high on the ingredient list.
 So I’m guessing that most of the sugars come from the grains themselves.

 Certifications: GrainDrops Dairy-Free Probiotic Beverage is Certified Organic, Certified Vegan, and Non-GMO Verified.